 18 countries (some 3 times each) down - and I'm FAR from stopping.
 There's been hiccups, some minor, some major.
 I've also had a whole lot of support in getting there.

-You'll find some tales of my adventures below.
+You'll find some tales and photography of my adventures below.

 There was no point to this holiday.
 I mean, no real objective.
 We didn't want to have an adventure, party, be inspired and culturally awakened or get 'loose' on local spirits (hello hospital visits) - we simply wanted to have 10 days of relaxation.
 We got it.